1112zakaria/1112zakaria/README.md

 I enjoy systems programming and find it very fun.
 So far, I have interned on teams involved in various areas in the telecommunications sector, including but not limited to traffic engineering, SD-WAN, and 5G NR.
 These experiences have been very invaluable for me; the people that I've worked with were superb and I got to learn lots from them.

 I like to tinker around with tools sometimes.
+I have yet to build a chef-d'oeuvre.
+This is still a work-in-progress.

 <!--
 **1112zakaria/1112zakaria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.